Erez Lieberman Aiden

 Erez Lieberman Aiden (born 1980, né Erez Lieberman) is an American research scientist active in multiple fields related to applied mathematics.
-He is an assistant professor at the Baylor College of Medicine, and formerly a fellow at the Harvard Society of Fellows and visiting faculty member at Google.
-He is an adjunct assistant professor of computer science at Rice University.
+He is the Department Chair of Biochemistry and Molecular Biology at the University of Texas Medical Branch, Professor of Biosciences at Rice University, and formerly a fellow at the Harvard Society of Fellows and visiting faculty member at Google.
 Using mathematical and computational approaches, he has studied evolution in a range of contexts, including that of networks through evolutionary graph theory and languages in the field of culturomics.
 He has published scientific articles in a variety of disciplines.

 Lieberman Aiden has won awards including the Lemelson–MIT Student Prize and the American Physical Society's Award for Outstanding Doctoral Thesis Research in Biological Physics.
 In 2009, Lieberman Aiden was named as one of 35 top innovators under 35 by Technology Review and in 2011 he was one of the recipients of the Presidential Early Career Award for Scientists and Engineers.